RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 - Will prioritize resolving open tickets over development of a new set.
 If a ticket is in Request status while waiting for information from the reporter, they may continue work on a new set, but must immediately reprioritize the ticket(s) once the reporter responds
 - Are not eligible to participate in collaborations
 - Are not eligible to revise sets other than ones they've solely authored
-  - Must make a revision request in #jr-dev-forums detailing the revision plan.
+  - Must make a revision request in #jr-dev-forum detailing the revision plan.
 The Code Reviewer team will consider the request for approval
 - May not make a claim without Code Reviewer approval on a Dreamcast game created with [Windows CE](https://retroachievements.org/game/24833), PlayStation 2 or future 6th+ generation consoles at the discretion of the Code Review team
-  - Must make a development request in #jr-dev-forums after at least 1 set has been published
+  - Must make a development request in #jr-dev-forum after at least 1 set has been published
 - May not make a subset without Code Reviewer approval
-  - Must make subset request in #jr-dev-forums.
+  - Must make subset request in #jr-dev-forum.
 If approved, subset is subject to [Subset Rules](https://docs.retroachievements.org/guidelines/content/subsets.html)
     - May request to create a subset in addition to a primary claim if both are for the same game
 - May make a maximum of 2 sets for hacks during the program